martroben/horizon_analyzer/doc/dev_log.md

 # 2025-01-12
+TODO: should drop articles with status "Fourthcoming".
+Not published yet - can't determine open access status.

+TODO: deduplicate publcations.
+It seems that some times same publication is mentioned in several different projects.

 Added check for ambiguous publication open access status (when ETIS and Open Access Button disagree).

 Added functionality to manually define publication open availability status.